berserk-K/all-semiblindfold-modes/README.md

 6. Paste it in stylus
 7. enjoy:)

-For any problems contact me at Lichess (Krukulu)
+For any problems (or if you have a new idea for a blindfold mode) contact me at Lichess (Krukulu)